Proposed second Scottish independence referendum: 2022 Supreme Court referral

+Developments since 2022

+At the 2025 SNP conference, lawyer Ann Faulds, who previously represented Donald Trump's businesses in planning disputes, argued that the SNP winning a majority in Holyrood would open a legal route to a referendum.
+Faulds claimed that the precedent of the SNP's victory in the 2011 Scottish Parliament election, which led to the British Government agreeing to the 2014 referendum, made it "legally unreasonable" for the British Government to refuse a referendum in the same circumstances.
+SNP leader and First Minister John Swinney praised Faulds' legal advice and said that it would underpin the party's arguments for a second referendum.
+Màiri McAllan, the Cabinet Secretary for Housing, also suggested that because an SNP majority in 2011 had led to the 2014 referendum, a binding "constitutional convention" had been set that UK ministers would have to follow.

+Faulds' arguments were rejected by other constitutional legal experts: Kenneth Armstrong, a former professor of European law at the University of Cambridge and advisor to Holyrood on constitutional matters, told The Times that there was no legal precedent to compel a referendum.
+Alan Trench, a former constitutional adviser at University College London and the University of Edinburgh's school of law, said the SNP winning a majority would make "no difference at all" to the legal reality, and described the SNP's arguments as "little more than a bluff".
+Stephen Tierney, professor of constitutional theory at the University of Edinburgh, said the only option for a lawful referendum organised by Holyrood required the consent of the British Government and Westminster Parliament.

 Administration

 Referendums (Scotland) Act 2020

 In May 2019, the Scottish Government introduced the Referendums (Scotland) Bill to the Scottish Parliament.
 This legislation forms the statutory basis for all future referendums being held under the instruction of the Scottish Parliament.
 For a referendum to be held under the Act, a short Bill needs to be passed by the Scottish Parliament.
 The Act sets out the procedure for referendums, such as the franchise, voting, conduct and campaign rules.

 The Bill was passed by the Scottish Parliament on 19 December 2019, and received royal assent on 29 January 2020.

 Scottish Independence Referendum Bill

 The Scottish Government published the Scottish Independence Referendum Bill on 28 June 2022.
 This is a short bill as required under the Referendums Act which sets out a proposed referendum question and date for an independence referendum.
 The Bill would also extend the franchise beyond what is already in law under the Referendums Act.
 The Scottish Government proposed a referendum date of 19 October 2023 in its draft bill.